umuttrk/work-desk-reservation/README.md

   * Position of desk group and rotation degree of desk group are saved to database.

 ### Backend
-There 17 API on this project.
+There are 17 API on this project.
 These are user operations(login,register,logout), reservation operations(getMyReservations,reserveDesk,deleteMyReservation,filter,...) and admin-based operations(createDesk,updateDesk,deleteDesk,...) and finally, the refreshToken API that needs a little explaining.

 #### Authentication